-As the fifth largest museum art school in the country, the FIA Art School runs at full capacity from 9:00a to 9:00p with an annual enrollment of more than 1,700 students.
-The Art School remains dedicated to the educational enlightenment of the public through formal studio instruction in drawing, painting, photography, mixed media, printmaking, ceramics, glass mosaic, fiber, and metal sculpture.
+As the fifth largest museum art school in the country, the FIA Art School runs at full capacity seven days a week with an annual enrollment of more than 1,700 students.
+The Art School remains dedicated to educational enlightenment through formal studio instruction in drawing, painting, sculpture, photography, mixed media, printmaking, ceramics, mosaic, fiber, glass blowing, and flameworking.
 The school also provides summer camps for youth, free family activities, and a pre-college portfolio development program for gifted high school students.

 The Flint Institute of Arts is a non-profit, equal opportunity employer, and provides programs and services without regard to race, color, religion, national origin, age, sex or handicap

 Operating support for the Flint Institute of Arts is provided in part by the Charles Stewart Mott Foundation and the Genessee County Millage.

 FIA Exhibitions and Programs are made possible in part with the support of the Michigan Council for Arts and Cultural Affairs, a partner agency of the National Endowment for the Arts.